kris098e/3.-semester/README.md

 ## ./Books remarks

-Computer Organization and Architecture 10th Edition- William Stallings ( PDFDrive ) should be 11th edition, but found 10th edition online
+Computer Organization and Architecture 10th Edition- William Stallings ( PDFDrive ) should be 11th edition, but found 10th edition online.
+If you have 11th edition, please lmk